-This may mean the shingles’ protective granules happen to be lost, or your roof has algae growing, fungus, mold, or other organic plant life.
+This may mean the shingles’ protective granules happen to be lost, or your roof has algae-growing fungus, mold, or other organic plant life.
 This doesn’t mean that you should change out your roof, but curb appeal can certainly be reduced by these stains.

 A potential cause of higher cooling costs may be attic venting that is inadequate, demanding the cooling system to run excessively.
 When it's hot outside, insufficient venting will trap air in your attic space, creating the need for your AC system to run and work more, or leaving your house's inside hotter and not as cozy.
 In both cold and hot weather, moisture in this space may become trapped if it’s not insulated correctly.

 At least annually, either have a qualified home inspector or roofer examine your roof.
-Be on the lookout for rust spots on flashing, wear on your shingles, and shingles which are missing, broken, curled and cracked; moss and lichen growing; and any discoloration and peeling paint.
+Be on the lookout for rust spots on flashing, wear on your shingles, and shingles which are missing, broken, curled, and cracked; moss and lichen growing; and any discoloration and peeling paint.

-One of the best investments for long-term and resale value of your home is replacing your roof.
+One of the best investments for the long-term and resale value of your home is replacing your roof.
 Nationwide, the typical homeowner spends about $6,000- $10,000 to install a new roof, with additional costs for removal and disposal of the old roof.
-Each roof is unique, and there are many factors that can contribute to additional costs in the estimate you receive from a potential roofing contractor.
+Each roof is unique, and many factors can contribute to additional costs in the estimate you receive from a potential roofing contractor.
 These may include: